typemiguel/WalnutiQ/README.md

 Welcome!
 WalnutiQ is a human brain model simulation in Java.
 The goal of this repository is to store code that can simulate a human brain in real-time.
-A brain machine without emotions which is more intelligent than the smartest humans will potentially be able to solve many of the problems which currently plague the world.
+A brain machine built on biological principles will potentially be able to solve many of the problems which currently plague the world.
 If you are interested in becoming a researcher/developer, the only requirement is passion for applying brain models to solve real world problems.